tercen/pca_operator/README.md

 Input projection|.
 ---|---
-`row`   | represents the variables (e.g. genes, channels, markers) `col`   | represents the observations (e.g. cells, samples) `y-axis`| is the value of measurement signal of the channel/marker
+`row`   | represents the variables (e.g. genes, channels, markers) `col`   | represents the observations (e.g. cells, samples, individuals) `y-axis`| measurement value

 Input parameters|.
 ---|---
-`scale`   | boolean, value indicating whether the variables should be scaled to have unit variance before the analysis takes place
-`center`   | boolean, indicating whether the variables should be shifted to be zero centered before the analysis takes place `na.action`| A function which indicates what should happen when the data contain NAs `tol`| numeric, indicating the magnitude below which components should be omitted.
+`scale`   | logical, indicating whether the variables should be scaled to have unit variance before the analysis takes place `center`   | logical, indicating whether the variables should be shifted to be zero centered before the analysis takes place `na.action`| A function which indicates what should happen when the data contain NAs `tol`| numeric, indicating the magnitude below which components should be omitted.
 Components are omitted if their standard deviations are less than or equal to tol times the standard deviation of the first component
 `maxComp`| numeric, maximum number of components to return, default 5